 Whether you’re taking cover in a barren pea field or in a thick marsh, it’s important to camouflage yourself from your prey.
-However, it’s important to take note of your surroundings so you can choose a blind that best suits your style of hunting.
+However, it’s important to take note of your surroundings so you can choose the best goose blind or duck blind that best suits your style of hunting.

 If you find yourself hunting in an area with very low vegetation, you’re going to have a harder time staying hidden from your target.
 That’s why you need to keep the lowest profile possible.
 To do so, John recommends using a coffin blind.

 These blinds are exactly what they sound like; they stick out only a few feet high and require you to lie down with your back to the dirt.
 When the geese start to flock toward you, you’ll pop out of the blind and take them by surprise.
 This is the best way to keep hidden before you take aim.

 If you’re in a field that has bushes and extra cover, consider using an A-frame blind.
 These blinds allow you to stand up and shoot out of them.

 Make sure you’re familiar with the area you’ll be hunting in so you can use the best blind for your surroundings.